StarRocks/starrocks/docs/reference/System_variable.md

 # System variables

-## View and set variables

 This section describes the variables supported by StarRocks.
 You can view these variables by using the `SHOW VARIABLES` command.
-These variables can take effect globally on the entire system or only on the current session.
+You can also use SET to make these variables take effect globally on the entire system, only in the current session, or only in a single query statement.

 The variables in StarRocks refer to the variable sets in MySQL, but **some variables are only compatible with the MySQL client protocol and do not function on the MySQL database**.

-### View variables
+## View variables

 You can view all or some variables by using `SHOW VARIABLES [LIKE 'xxx']`.
 Example: